 Think about it.

 Standing in line at Starbucks.
 Fire off a quick text or email to someone letting them know you are thinking about them.
-Heck you’ll be done before the lady in front of you spits out the ingredients to the super complicated no-fat, double shot whatever the person in front of you is ordering.
+Heck, you’ll already be done before the lady in front of you spits out the ingredients to the super complicated no-fat, double shot whatever.

-You could jot a quick note on an actual greeting card to a special someone in your network while you wait in the lobby of your next appointment.
-Other than people giving you a strange look for using one of those “writing instruments their parents used to use,” there’s nothing to say that you can’t maximize the “waiting time.”
+You could jot a quick note on an actual greeting card to a special someone in your network.
+Name anything better you can do in the lobby of your next appointment.
+Other than people giving you a strange look for using one of those “writing instruments their parents used to use”.
+There’s not a better way to maximize the “waiting time”.
 I mean seriously, is thumbing through last year’s copy of Fortune Magazine really a better way to wait?

 Maybe it’s spending a few extra minutes during soccer practice to talk to that out of work dad about what types of positions he’s interested in.
 Who knows, maybe he’s a fit for your company or someone else you know.
-At minimum it will distract you both from that over the top soccer coach that somehow thinks your team of uncoordinated six year olds are headed to the World Cup next year.
+At minimum it will distract you both from that over the top soccer coach.
+You know, the one who thinks the World cup will soon be welcoming your group of six year olds.

-The point is we all have two minutes we can spare which can be maximized to help our connecting efforts.
+The point is, we all have two minutes we can spare.
+All you have to do is find how they can be maximized to help our connecting efforts.
 Those two minutes will pass in a flash but one thing is for sure, the effort, the action and the feelings you will create by investing those precious minutes in someone else will last a whole lot longer.

 So what are you going to do with your two minutes today?